 National Agricultural Week

-While farmers work tirelessly to produce food and sustain rural economies, community banks stand as vital partners in their success.
-Nationally, community banks are responsible for 80% of all agricultural lending, demonstrating their commitment to the industry.
-At Fleetwood Bank, we understand the challenges farmers face—from unpredictable weather to fluctuating market prices—and provide tailored financial solutions such as operating loans, equipment financing, and lines of credit to help them thrive.
+While farmers work tirelessly to produce food for America and sustain rural economies, community banks stand as vital partners in their success.
+Community banks hold 80% of agricultural loans.
+At Fleetwood Bank we understand the challenges farmers face, from unpredictable crop yields to fluctuating market prices.
+We provide tailored financial solutions such as operating loans, equipment financing, and lines of credit to help our farmers thrive.

 — Kevin Bieber, Commercial Lender, Fleetwood Bank, Oley Fair President since 2003, and PA State Fair Association Board Member since 1998

-Beyond financing, community banks actively invest in the agricultural community by supporting educational programs, community development projects, 4-H livestock sales, and local fairs and festivals.
-These efforts strengthen local economies and provide valuable resources to farmers and their families.
+Beyond financing, community banks are active investors in the agricultural community by supporting educational programs, community development projects, 4-H livestock sales, as well as local fairs and festivals.
+These efforts strengthen the local economies and provide valuable resource to farmers and their families.

 Fast Facts